Joining us . . .

 . . . but if you – as an individual or organisation – share our aims, to see a secure future for historic religious buildings, perhaps you’d like to support us by becoming a member?

 Ordinary Membership is suitable both for individuals and organisations, whether small or large, commercial or not-for-profit.
-Members are concerned for historic religious buildings of a wide spectrum of faiths and denominations.
+Members are concerned for historic religious buildings from a wide spectrum of faiths and denominations.

 Note that membership is not open to government or its agencies (see foot of this page).